ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/index.md

 Master Kubernetes, Microservices, Logging, Monitoring, Service Mesh, DevOps, CI/CD, GitOps, and Go From Zero to Hero!

-## What Will You Lean in This Course?
+## What Will You Learn in This Course?

 |            |            |
 |------------|------------|